ChessWorld.net - Play Online Chess

 Cross-Check Rating: 1800+

-Blocking a check with a piece that also delivers a check to the opponent.
-It forces the trade of pieces and is a powerful defensive weapon.
+Blocking an incoming check with a piece that also simultaneously delivers a check to the opponent's King.
+It usually forces an immediate trade of pieces.

 Interference Rating: 1700+

-Placing a piece on a square where it cuts off the line of defense between two enemy pieces.
+Placing a piece on a square where it physically cuts off the line of communication or defense between two enemy pieces.

 Overloading Rating: 1500+